How Netflix Uses AI to Dominate Retention Through Hyper-Personalization

 Actionable takeaway

 Pick the first screen shoppers see after landing (homepage, collection, or post-click LP) and run a simple segment-based layout test.
-Measure revenue per session and repeat rate; use LTV Calculator and Churn Rate Calculator where relevant.
+Measure revenue per session and repeat rate with our Ecommerce Simulator where relevant.

 More on retention.